Android 3DS SDK

 Transaction operations

-1. The method getAuthenticationRequestParameters
+The function getAuthenticationRequestParameters

 @Throws(SDKRuntimeException::class)